OfficeDev/office-scripts-docs-reference/Contributing.md

 ## Report issues

-Most of this repo's content is generated from [type definition files](https://github.com/DefinitelyTyped/DefinitelyTyped).
-As such, corrections here are likely to be overwritten.
+Most of this repo's content is generated from internal files that are copied to **/generate-docs/script-inputs/excel.d.ts**.
+As such, documentation corrections are likely to be overwritten.
 Please report issues or make requests for additional documentation through [GitHub Issues](https://github.com/OfficeDev/office-scripts-docs-reference/issues).
 To do this, go to the **Feedback** section at the bottom of the affected article, then select **This page** to create a GitHub issue.
 Alternatively, create a new issue directly on [GitHub](https://github.com/OfficeDev/office-scripts-docs-reference/issues/new).

 ## Add or edit new samples